Dash Sylvereye: A WebGL-powered Library for Dashboard-driven Visualization of Large Street Networks

 The use of web technologies for developing visualization solutions is currently a tendency among practitioners.
 Open-source programming libraries like the Dash framework enable data analysts to develop their own rich and interactive web dashboards by exploiting a variety of coordinated web plotting and UI components.
 Such dashboards can be displayed in any modern web browser and be easily deployed on the web.

-State-of-the-art graph visualization tools like Gephi, KeyLines, and Cytoscape are not suitable for studying street networks with thousands of roads since they do not support simultaneously polyline\footnote{A sequence of connected segments that describe a curve.} drawing for edges, navigable maps, GPU-accelerated rendering, interactivity, and the means for visualizing multivariate data.
-In this context, the research question we tackle is: how to fill this gap and exploit state-of-the-art visual analytics techniques and web technologies to produce rich and interactive visualizations of large street networks, making this technology easily available to researchers and practitioners alike?
+State-of-the-art graph visualization tools like Gephi, KeyLines, and Cytoscape are not suitable for studying city-scale street networks since they do not support simultaneously polyline\footnote{A sequence of connected segments that describe a curve.} drawing for edges, navigable maps, interactivity, the means for visualizing multivariate data, and GPU-accelerated rendering.

+In this context, the research question we tackle is: how to fill this gap and exploit state-of-the-art visual analytics techniques and web technologies to produce interactive visualizations of street networks on a city scale, along with its multivariate data, making this technology easily available to researchers and practitioners alike?

 To answer the posed question, this paper presents a new Python library called Dash Sylvereye which produces interactive visualizations of primal street networks on top of tiled web maps.
-Dash Sylvereye can smoothly render large interactive street networks as well as thousands of interactive markers in commodity computers with the help of the system’s GPU through WebGL.
 Thanks to its integration with the Dash framework, Dash Sylvereye can be easily exploited to develop web dashboards around temporal and multivariate urban data by coordinating the various elements of a Dash Sylvereye visualization with other Dash plotting and UI components.

+Dash Sylvereye can render large city-scale interactive street networks as well as thousands of interactive markers in commodity computers with the help of the system’s GPU through WebGL.